 Since graduating, Soren has been exploring many different aspects of music and life while watching his musical journey unfold.
 He has been playing with the Outer Bridge Ensemble (NYC), The Jeff LaRochelle Origins Ensemble, The Andrew McAnsh Quintet, Language-Arts and The David Occhipinti Trio while doing many freelance gigs and recordings in Toronto.
 He has performed with P.J.
 Perry, Oliver Jones, Cambell Ryga, Steven Bernstein and many other internationally renown artists.
 Soren has travelled and performed throughout Canada, South America, Europe, the United States, and India and recently performed at the Blue Note in New York City.
 He is currently on leave from Toronto for a few months and is based in New Delhi, India where he is a full time faculty member at the Global Music Institute.
 Soren recently performed at the Canadian High Commission in Delhi with a group of Humber Music graduates (Jon Kay, Andrew Kay, Mara Nesrallah) also based in India proving the power of music to transcend geographic and cultural differences and solidifying the lifelong connections formed at Humber.

-Multiple award winning bassist Søren Nissen is a graduate from the prestigious Humber College music program.
-He has quickly become one of Toronto’s top call musicians in the jazz and indie music scenes.
+Multiple award winning upright and electric bassist Søren Nissen graduated from the Humber College music program in 2012.
+He has quickly become one of Toronto’s top call musicians in the jazz and indie music scenes playing with musicians such as Ewan Currie (The Sheepdogs), Emily Rockarts, Kellylee Evans, David Occhipinti, The Woodhouse ft.
+Barbra Lica, Steven Taetz, Allison Au and many others.
 Søren has recently released his debut album Departures which features all original jazz compositions inspired from a 5 month journey through India.
-In addition to leading his own band, Søren performs as a side person with a number of groups including: David Occhipinti (Trio, Art Song, and Camera Ensemble), The Jeff LaRochelle Group, Barbra Lica and the Woodhouse, The Jacob Damelin Quartet and the Emily Rockarts Band.
 When he is not performing or touring with these regular projects, Søren maintains an active freelance schedule for live performance, recording and teaching.

 Søren Nissen is a professional bassist and educator living in Toronto, Canada.
 He is a creative yet grounded bassist with a strong rhythmic propulsion, technical expertise and musical sensitivity that is recognizable across many musical genres and settings.
 Søren is an in demand performer and educator in Canada and abroad and is dedicated to embracing and sharing the lifelong learning process that music holds.
 Søren's musical roots formed in his hometown of Saskatoon, Saskatchewan where classical piano and acoustic bass lessons introduced him to the fundamentals of music.
 He left formal piano study after at the age of 14 to pursue the acoustic and electric bass with more focused study.
 By the age of 17, Søren was principal bassist of the Saskatoon Youth Orchestra and had begun actively exploring other genres of music with a particular interest in jazz.